CodingPatrick/seg3103_playground/Lab-7/README.md

 ### Bug 5:
 For this bug, there is unnecessary conversions occuring so I changed the code to make the conversion simpler and free of unnecessary steps.
+Please note that after I ran spotbug again, I noticed the same problem at different areas of the function so the same edit was done there (at: num2, num3)
 ##### Spot Bug Description
 ![terminal screenshot](Assets/Bug5/Bug5Description.PNG)
 ##### The Code Before Fixing The Issue